Inference on High Dimensional Selective Labeling Models: Introduction

-The above system of equations is of a similar structure to that used in the classical sample selection model introduced in \cite{heckman1974}. $(z_{0,i}, Z_i)$ and $(x_{0,i}, X_i)$ denote vectors of observed regressors in selection and outcome equations, respectively. $D_i$ and $Y_i$ denote observed {\em binary} outcomes. $\delta_0$ and $\beta_0$ are vectors of unknown regression coefficients, that are the same dimensions as $Z_i,X_i$ respectively and the main parameters of interest.
-This model is different from the standard selection model, which is for the case where the outcome equation is linear.
+The above system of equations is of a similar structure to that used in the classical sample selection model introduced in \cite{heckman1974}. $I(\cdot)$ is the indicator function, $(z_{0,i}, \boldsymbol{Z}_i^{\mathrm{T}})^{\mathrm{T}}$ and $(x_{0,i}, \boldsymbol{X}_i^{\mathrm{T}})^{\mathrm{T}}$ denote vectors of observed regressors in selection and outcome equations, respectively. $D_i$ and $Y_i$ denote observed {\em binary} outcomes while $Y^*_i$ is only observed if $D_i=1.$ Also, $U_i$ and $V_i$ are unobserved random shocks while $\boldsymbol{\delta}_0$ and $\boldsymbol{\beta}_0$ are the parameters of interest.
+As we have mentioned above, this model differs from the classical selection model mainly in that we focus on the case where the outcome equation (\ref{out_eq}) is also binary (and here we allow for large dimensional regressors).